 .. and it can handle up to 10 devices at once... have traveled from Tokyo to Fukuoka and have had great coverage... plus they have special WiFi at airports, etc and you can connect your device directly to these with your account number as a free service.

 Maybe a good option for some people...

-Cheers! almost 7 years agoAnswered by Tokyo Sencho via WorldNomads.com
+Cheers! about 7 years agoAnswered by Tokyo Sencho via WorldNomads.com

 Hi all, I read through the thread and got a burning question: may I able to get a pre-paid SIM that works on a normal Sony/Sam Sung phone at Narita Airport.
 If so, where could I get it?
 I only require voice and sms functions for 6 days.
 Please advise on the charges as well.

 i live in holland and i got an iphone4 from japan. there is a simlock on it. how can i get a micro sim for it? the company should be SOFTBANK. hope u guys can help me about 7 years agoAnswered by volkan via WorldNomads.com

 I live in Japan and Softbank is actually the worst cell phone company.
 I would go with AU.
 I have a Softbank IPhone and it is OK sevice, but very limited and expensive.
 Also when you look at what Simon paid 59098 Yen that is like $787 U.S. Dollars for 26 days of service that is ridiculous and also Softbank does not have a plan that includes unlimited voice they do unlimited Data but voice is charged per 30 seconds unless you are calling another Softbak customer then it is free from 1 am to 9pm.
 If you call any land line you will be charged per 30 seconds. over 6 years agoAnswered by Larry Thomas via WorldNomads.com